Great Britain road numbering scheme

-The Great Britain road numbering scheme is a numbering scheme used to classify and identify all roads in Great Britain.
+In Great Britain, there is a numbering scheme used to classify and identify all roads.
+Each road is given a single letter (representing a category) and a subsequent number (between one and four digits).
+Though this scheme was introduced merely to simplify funding allocations, it soon became used on maps and as a method of navigation.
+There are two sub-schemes in use: one for motorways, and another for non-motorway roads.

-Each road is given a single letter (which represents the road's category) and a subsequent number (between 1 and 4 digits).
-Introduced to arrange funding allocations, the numbers soon became used on maps and as a method of navigation.
-Two sub-schemes exist: one for motorways, and another for non-motorway roads.
-While some major roads form part of the International E-road network, no E-routes are signposted in the UK.
+While some of Great Britain's major roads form part of the international E-road network, no E-routes are signposted in the United Kingdom.
 Due to changes in local road designation, in some cases roads are numbered out of zone.
-There are also instances where road numbers in one area are also found in another location.
-For example the A594 is designated as the Leicester Ring Road and also allocated to a road in Cumbria.
+There are also instances where two unrelated roads have been given exactly the same number; for example, the Leicester Ring Road and a road in Cumbria are both designated A594.

-The scheme applies only to England, Scotland and Wales; a similar system is used in Northern Ireland, as well as outside the UK in the Isle of Man, Jersey and British overseas territories.
-These other numbering schemes use similar conventions.
+This scheme applies only to England, Scotland and Wales; a separate system using similar conventions is used in Northern Ireland, as well as outside the United Kingdom in the Isle of Man, Jersey and British Overseas Territories.